turingschool/curriculum/source/topics/environment/environment.markdown

 ### Ruby

-We're going to install Ruby 2.1.
-If you need another version it'll be same procedure, just replace "2.1" in the instructions with whichever version you want.
+We're going to install Ruby 2.2.
+If you need another version it'll be same procedure, just replace "2.2" in the instructions with whichever version you want.

-#### What's Available?

-To list all of the possible Ruby versions that you can install, use the command:
+Install it with:

 {% terminal %}
-rvm list known
+$ rvm install 2.2
 {% endterminal %}

-#### Ruby 2.1

-We recommend getting the latest stable version of Ruby, which is version 2.1.
-Install it with:
+#### Setting the Default Version

+You can tell rvm which Ruby version you want to use by default:

 {% terminal %}
-$ rvm install 2.1
+$ rvm use 2.2 --default
 {% endterminal %}

 #### Requirements